-Keith Really did a phenomenal job.
-I'm not just saying that.
+Keith really did a phenomenal job, and I'm not just saying that.
 I feel as though I've seriously increased my skill level in Houdini Destruction work after taking his course.

-He tremoundusly pushing us to simplif very complex tasks and encourage us to take simple steps each time to build magical stuff.
-I also admired his modesty & wellness for helping and sharing some of his coolest & production proven techniques, which I didn't find else where.
+He worked hard to push us to simplify very complex tasks and encouraged us to take simple steps each time to build magical stuff.
+I also admired his modesty & wellness for helping and sharing some of his coolest & production proven techniques, which you wouldn't be able to find elsewhere.

 Companies that hire our students